dabeltran26/deaf-less/README.md

 # Deaf Less

+## Elevator Pitch
+**"Your ears, amplified by AI — Deaf Less transforms critical sounds into instant vibration alerts, empowering people with hearing challenges to stay connected to the world around them."**

 Hearing safety assistant built with Flutter.
 The app monitors the environment in the background and sends alerts when it detects sounds you have configured as important.

 ## Features